 VIBRATO IN DOUBLE STOPS

 Vibrato can “muddy” the intonation of our doublestops so we need to be careful not to try too hard to vibrate wildly (and widely) on them.
 This is actually fortunate, because many doublestops create great tension for the left hand ……. and we know that forcing our vibrato onto a tense hand usually gives the opposite effect to the musical warmth that our vibrato is supposed to create!!

 One way we can add vibrato without muddying the doublestop is to shorten one of the notes (usually the bottom note) and then add vibrato to the note that is being played alone.
 That way we get the best of both worlds: the note that has been shortened stays in our ear like a sustained doublestop, but we can also add a beautiful melodic vibrato to the passage.
 Try this especially in the last bar of the above example.

 This phenomenon of an excessively wide vibrato muddying the harmonies is often heard in its most extreme form with operatic singers.
 A capella (unaccompanied) vocal quartet passages (such as in the last movement of Beethoven’s 9th Symphony and various moments of Verdi’s Requiem) are often sung with such wide operatic vibratos that the sense of harmony, tonality and tuning is completely lost.
 Rather than music, the end result sounds more like a wild animal bellowing competition in the jungle!

-The following link opens a library of as many of the possible 4-string chords that I could find on the cello.
-Only the most basic harmonic chords have been included.
+The following link opens a library of as many of the possible four-string chords that I could find on the cello.
+Only the most fundamental, simple harmonic chords have been included.
 This means only major, minor and dominant seventh chords, in all their possible inversions, together with diminished sevenths.
-Certainly some have been missed, which is why gaps have been left for the additions.
+Undoubtedly, some have been missed, which is why gaps have been left for the additions.